bkim12/BOOOM/README.md

 ---

-## 🎯 Black-box Optimization via Orthogonal Transformations
+## 🎯 Black-box Optimization via Orthogonal Transformations (ResNet Example)

-To illustrate the flexibility of BOOOM in truly black-box settings, consider an application in deep learning where only forward evaluations of a model are available.
+To demonstrate the practical implications of BOOOM in a true black-box setting, consider a pretrained deep neural network (e.g., a ResNet classifier) where only forward predictions are available.
+In such settings, gradients, model parameters, and internal architecture are inaccessible—only input-output evaluations can be queried.

-In many modern scenarios (e.g., closed-source APIs or deployed neural networks), gradients and internal model parameters are inaccessible.
-However, one can still explore transformations of the input through orthogonality-constrained operations and evaluate the resulting outputs.

-BOOOM enables such optimization by searching over orthogonal transformations of the input, relying solely on function evaluations.
-This allows identification of transformations that significantly alter model predictions, even when the underlying model is treated as a black box.
+Let
+- x ∈ ℝ^p denote an input (e.g., an image),
+- g(x) = (p₁(x), …, p_C(x)) denote the predicted class probabilities, where p_j(x) is the probability assigned to class j and ∑_j p_j(x) = 1,
+- y* denote the true class label.

+Instead of modifying the input arbitrarily, BOOOM considers structure-preserving orthogonal transformations of the form:

+    x → R(U; x),   where U ∈ St(p, k)

+Here, U is an orthonormal transformation (e.g., rotation or projection), ensuring that the transformation preserves geometric structure such as norms and relative relationships in the input space.

+We define the following black-box objective function:

+    f(U) = p_{y*}(R(U; x)) − max_{j ≠ y*} p_j(R(U; x))

+### 🔍 Interpretation of the objective

+- f(U) ∈ [−1, 1] measures how confidently the model predicts the true class relative to competing classes.
+- Minimizing f(U):
+  - finds adversarial transformations that suppress the true class
+  - reveals worst-case behavior of the model under structured perturbations
+- Maximizing f(U):
+  - finds transformations that enhance the true class prediction
+  - identifies robust or optimal viewpoints of the input

+### 🚀 Why this is important

+- The objective is non-convex, highly non-linear, and derivative-inaccessible
+- Even small orthogonal transformations can induce large changes in prediction
+- Classical gradient-based adversarial methods cannot be applied here
+- BOOOM provides a general-purpose optimizer that:
+  - works purely with function evaluations
+  - respects orthogonality constraints
+  - explores complex transformation spaces effectively

 <p align="center">
   <img src="figures/BOOOM_output_chair_0001_comparison_initial_best_worst.png" width="90%">
 </p>

-**Illustration:** Starting from an initial input (left), BOOOM explores orthogonal transformations to identify (i) a transformation that maximizes model confidence (center), and (ii) a transformation that minimizes it (right).
-This demonstrates how structured, geometry-preserving perturbations can induce highly non-linear effects in model outputs.
+**Illustration:** Starting from an initial input (left), BOOOM searches over orthogonal transformations to identify
+(i) a transformation that maximizes confidence in the true class (center), and
+(ii) a transformation that minimizes it (adversarial view, right).

+This example highlights how BOOOM can serve as a general optimization engine for designing and optimizing novel objective functions, even when the model is treated as a complete black box.

 ---